andersbrandt/warframe-mastery-helper/src/markdown/beginner-guide.md

 ## How do I do that?

 - Clear a path to each planets Junction, then check the requirement for that Junction.
 Complete the list.
 Move on to the next planet.
 - Your first goal is Fossa on Venus.
-Repeat Fossa until you have required all parts for Rhinos.
+Repeat Fossa until you have required all parts for Rhinow.
 Build all the parts needed, then buy the blueprint for Rhino in Market to build the complete frame.
 Rhino is a tank and very durable, you will need Rhino to progress.
 - Your second goal should be unlocking Seimeni on Ceres.
 Seimeni is a great credit-farm, and you will need credits.
 - Next goal is Helene on Saturn.
 Helene is a great affinity-farm (XP) and will help in leveling weapons and frames.
 - Acquire more frames and weapons by farming Assasination missions on each planet.